 In Years 7, 8 and 9 all students study Humanities.
 It offers students a wide range of engaging learning experiences.
-This includes developing knowledge and skills in the Domains of History, Geography, Economics, as well as Civics and Citizenship.
-In contrast, at Year 10, History and Geography are taught as separate entities.
-At the senior level, the subjects students are able to select broadens enormously and individuals are encouraged to pursue areas of personal interest and passion.
+This includes developing knowledge and skills in History, Geography, Economics and Business, as well as Civics and Citizenship.
+Year 10 offers students the choice of five electives, each with a global focus.
+At the senior level, the subjects students are able to select broadens enormously and students are encouraged to pursue areas of personal interest and passion.

 Middle School

-In the Middle School, in addition to their Humanities core studies, Year 9 students have Elective blocks from which that may choose from a selection of subjects related to Business Studies, Sustainability or History.
-None of the options available are considered pre-requisites for V.C.E. studies, rather, students are encouraged to select according to their natural curiosity.
+In Year 9, in addition to their Humanities core studies, students have Electives blocks from which they choose a selection of subjects related to Commerce and History.
+We also offer an extension subject in the area of Legal Studies, inviting students who excel in their studies to participate in the challenge of ‘So You Want to be a Lawyer’ course.
+Although none of the electives are prerequisites for V.C.E. studies, students are encouraged to select according to their natural curiosity.

 Subjects offered include;